torch-core/tep-vault-standard/tep-vault.md

 ### Provide/Take Quote Mechanism and Timeliness

 **Rationale**: Fetching exchange rates faces Jetton balance query issues—rates may change by response time.
-Adding timestamps to [OP_TAKE_QUOTE](#op_take_quote) lets `receivers` validate freshness.
+Adding timestamps to [OP_TAKE_QUOTE](#op_take_quote) lets `receiver` validate freshness.
 We believe the timestamp generated during rate calculation is sufficient for judging staleness.
 If stricter control over the entire process is needed, developers can embed a `validUntil` field in `forwardPayload` for custom expiration checks.

 ### Slippage Protection via minShares/minWithdraw